 The master bathroom has been barely touched as we need one usable bathroom while we live here.
 The wallpaper is gone (finally!) and the vanity removed.
 Truth, it’s a hot mess.
 When we removed the vanity, we found a lovely mess of wet hair, dirt, and an old pad.
 Nice.
 The next morning, the pipes flooded our brand new carpet next to the bathroom.
 It was the Mondayest of Mondays.

 Once we get the guest bathroom done, we will tackle this room.
-I'll be painting the wall tile bright white to modernize the space and get rid of the “bone” tones.
-We decided to keep the tile and opt for paint to save some $.
-(We will retile the walls a year or so.)
 The old vanity will be replaced with a new white cabinet and marble top.
-Next, we will accent with matte black and gold.
-Lastly, we are installing a 12x24 gray concrete LVT over the top of the existing floors (more on the magic of LVT later!).
+We will accent with matte black and gold.
+We are installing a 12x24 gray concrete LVT over the top of the existing floors (more on the magic of LVT later!).